containeroo/cloudflare-operator/docs/content/core_concept.md

   interval: 5m
 ```

-!!! warn
+!!! warning
-    The source must return only the external IPV4 Address.
+    The source must return only the external IPV4 address.

 good: